ahroobe/Solomon/README.md

 ##4.
 What’s in this game?
   It's similar with general running game and rhythm game.
-Main Character running center of the road, and by slide right or left, can break couples or get items.
+Main Character running center of the road, and by slide right or left, can break couples.

   We penetrate only couples not pair of solos or just solo.